okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-legacy/index.md

 ---
-title: Legacy rate limits
+title: Previous rate limits
 excerpt: >-
   Understand legacy rate limits at Okta and learn how to design for efficient use of resources
 ---

-## Legacy rate limits
+## Previous rate limits

 This page covers the rate limits for orgs that were created before 2018-05-17.

 ### High capacity rate limits

-If your needs exceed Okta's rate limits, you can purchase the "High Capacity Rate Limit" add-on.
-Customers who purchase the "High Capacity Rate Limit" add-on service may not use the service in excess of the "static" rate limit, as set forth in the table below.
-If Okta makes any change to the rate limit, such change will be communicated to customers via an updated version of this product documentation.
+If your needs exceed Okta's rate limits, you can purchase the High Capacity Rate Limit add-on.
+Customers who purchase the High Capacity Rate Limit add-on service may not use the service in excess of the static rate limit, as set forth in the table below.
+If Okta makes any change to the rate limit, the change is communicated to customers through an updated version of this product documentation.

 The following are the high capacity rate limits per minute that apply across the Okta API for these endpoints: